Tips N Recipes

 Are almonds low FODMAP?

-There is confusion about almonds being on FODMAP friendly list.
+There is confusion about almonds being on the FODMAP-friendly list.
 Actually, the degree of FODMAP varies with the serving size of almonds.
 For example;

 According to Monash, 10 whole almonds weighing 12 grams is a low FODMAP portion, whereas 20 whole almonds at 24 grams are high FODMAP.
 So, almonds are FODMAP friendly at half serve of 10 almonds.